Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 However, when movement on both sides of the body is affected, it’s usually caused by multiple strokes on both sides of the brain — a bilateral stroke.

-Unfortunately, diagnosis can be difficult because the typical stroke symptoms may display differently.
-For example, instead of weakness on one side of the body (a well-known symptom of stroke) both sides of the body may be affected, making the cause of this condition less clear.
+Unfortunately, diagnosis can be difficult because the typical stroke symptoms may be displayed differently.
+For example, instead of weakness on one side of the body (a well-known sign of stroke), both sides of the body may be affected, making the cause of the symptoms less clear.

-Furthermore, a bilateral stroke might not be the result of multiple strokes.
-Generally, each hemisphere in the brain is separate and attaches through the corpus callosum.
+It is also true that a bilateral stroke might not be the result of multiple strokes.
+Generally, each hemisphere in the brain is separate and is only attached through the corpus callosum.
 However, in rare cases, the frontal lobe may share blood supply between both hemispheres.
-When a stroke occurs in this shared area, it can result in a bilateral stroke.
-But again, this is rare.
+When a stroke occurs in this shared area, it can also result in a rare bilateral stroke

-As with all strokes, timely treatment is necessary to restore blood flow in the brain and save the person’s life.
+As with all strokes, timely treatment is necessary to restore blood flow in the brain and prevent tissue damage.

 How Is a Bilateral Stroke Treated?